Formal Series of Generalised Functions and Their Application to Deformation Quantisation: Introduction

 The idea of doing calculations on formal series simplifies them a lot but causes the huge problem -- it destroys convergence.
 Whenever we know that a finite number of initial terms sufficiently approximates an analysed quantity, there is no reason to worry.
 This is why perturbation methods are so efficient.
 But if we try to include infinite series in our calculus, several difficulties in performing a consistent construction of the space of quantum states come to light.

 The text is addressed mainly to physicists.
-Hence discussing the mathematical structure of the presented model we often refer to physical circumstances.
-The structure of our paper is determined a triple of objects: an algebra of smooth functions $C^{\infty}({\cal M})$ with pointwise multiplication of its elements, its trivial deformation $C^{\infty}[\lambda^{-1}, \lambda]]({\cal M})$ to the set formal series with an Abelian $\bullet$ -- product and the quantum algebra of formal series $C^{\infty}[\lambda^{-1}, \lambda]]({\cal M})$ with a noncommutative $*$ -- product.
+Hence discussing mathematical structure of the presented model we often refer to physical circumstances.
+The structure of our paper is determined by a triple of objects: an algebra of smooth functions $C^{\infty}({\cal M})$ with pointwise multiplication, its trivial deformation $C^{\infty}[\lambda^{-1}, \lambda]]({\cal M})$ to the set of formal series with an Abelian $\bullet$ -- product and the quantum algebra of formal series $C^{\infty}[\lambda^{-1}, \lambda]]({\cal M})$ with a noncommutative $*$ -- product.
 One may doubt if the second ingredient is really worth studying.
 However, in our opinion it enlightens very well troubles caused by operating on formal series.
-Moreover, it appears as an important component of the generalised function calculus over the ring $(C^{\infty}[\lambda^{-1}, \lambda]]({\cal M}),*).$ We avoid strict detailed proofs because the calculus presented in the current paper is based on the well known theory of generalised functions.
+Moreover, it appears as an important component of the generalised function calculus over the ring $(C^{\infty}[\lambda^{-1}, \lambda]]({\cal M}),*).$

+We avoid strict detailed proofs because the calculus presented in the current paper is based on the well known theory of generalised functions.